Board of Education

 millgust@shenschools.org

-Gusta Miller, of Clifton Park, is serving her second term on the Board of Education.
+Gusta Miller, of Clifton Park, is serving her third term on the Board of Education.
 She formerly had a psychotherapy practice in Manhattan.
 She has a bachelor’s degree from New York University in human sexuality, a Masters of Social Work (MSW) from New York University and post-graduate work at the Institute for Contemporary Psychotherapy.
 She and her spouse have two children, one who currently attends and one who has graduated from Shenendehowa.
 Term exp.
 6/30/26.

 Deanna Stephenson